mguludag/WSL-Manager/README.md

 # WSL-Manager
-This is PowerShell script for linux distro download and installation to wsl plus adding to Windows Terminal with icon and reset password, import/export distro!
+This is PowerShell script for linux distro download and installation to wsl plus adding to Windows Terminal with icon and reset password, shrink vhdx, import/export distro!

 ## Use